scheidti/docker-mailserver-aliases/README.md

   mailserver-aliases:
     image: chscheid/docker-mailserver-aliases:1.0.1
     restart: unless-stopped
+    read_only: true
     ports:
       - "8080:8080"
     volumes:
       - /var/run/docker.sock:/var/run/docker.sock
+    cap_drop:
+      - ALL
 ```

 > **Note**: There is no built-in authentication for the frontend, so the web interface will be publicly available under port 8080.
 You may want to secure it with a reverse proxy and authentication.

+#### Why Mounting the Docker Socket is Required

+Mounting the Docker socket into the container is required for this project because the container needs to communicate with the Docker daemon to manage email aliases on the Docker Mailserver.
+The Docker Engine SDK is used to interact with the Docker daemon, allowing the REST API to list, add, and delete aliases.

+#### Security Considerations

+While mounting the Docker socket (`/var/run/docker.sock`) into a container grants the container elevated permissions to interact with the Docker daemon, it is a common practice for tools that need to manage Docker containers.
+Here are some considerations to ensure this setup remains secure:

+- **Restrict Access**: Protect the web interface by using a reverse proxy with authentication.
+This ensures that only authorized users can access the interface and perform actions.
+- **Limit Container Capabilities**: Consider using Docker's security options to drop unnecessary capabilities from the container.
+For example, you can use the `--cap-drop` option to limit the container’s capabilities.

+#### Basic Authentication

 Here is an example to serve the frontend with Caddy and Basic Authentication: